Ordisoftware/Hebrew-Calendar/README.md

 - Add generate weekly parashah lecture in the database.
 - Add menu item in Tools to the weekly parashah study page of some web sites.
 - Add option to set parashah generation for inside or outside of Israël.
-- Add option to set parashah reading always on saturday.
+- Add option to set parashah reading always on Saturday.
 - Add option to indicate parashah in the Shabatot of the monthly view.
 - Add option to indicate current parashah in the application title bar.
 - Add option to indicate current lunar day in the application title bar.